evanjephi/BrokeNoMore/README.md

 **a.
 Project Overview**
 - **Title**: Broke No More – Personal Finance Tracker
 - **Description**:
   - A mobile app designed to help users track their daily expenses, manage recurring payments, and analyze spending habits through visual insights.
+It helps tracking your expenses and be in control of your spending.
   - Features include real-time updates, category filtering, budget tracking, and spending analytics.

 #### **b.
 Key Features**